AlonsoEvan/Webscraping-scripts/README.md

 - Develop more complexe Scrapy scripts

-- Try and familiarize myself with Selenium
+- Became efficient with Selenium

 - Became very efficient with BeautifSoup.

+- Use Selenium and BeautifulSoup together to have more room for improvements !